Dark roast coffee is one of the most preferred types of coffee.

 Surprisingly, the answer is NO, because the strength of your coffee doesn't depend on the type of roast.
 Instead, the strength of coffee depends on the ratio of water and the amount of ground coffee used.

-Again, a dark roast coffee doesn't taste stronger than the light or the medium roast, the common belief isn't true.
+Again, a dark roast coffee doesn't taste stronger than the medium or light roast, the common belief isn't true.

 If you prefer to drink a stronger coffee, then you either add coffee grounds or lessen the water.